Louise Haynes

 Talk about the songs

-Via chat and live Zoom sessions, you can share your thoughts on the week's song.
+From the comments and chat sections, you can share your thoughts on the week's song.

 1936